outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - we may also be able to derive accurate opposite insights (given the existence of an object, what is impossible to describe, limit, define, etc)

+  - false correlation example:

+    - false correlation between two functions:
+      - parabola representing position from origin around a circle
+      - linear function with positive slope representing change rate of motion around circle
+    - the first half would seem correlated, the second half would not - it would seem like a false correlation
+    - the two variables are related because of the shape they are describing motion around, but not causative of each other unless there are other factors involved like a compounding force/momentum
+    - but if you just looked at the first half of the functions, it would look like a similarity
+    - how to generate the list of changes to check for when looking for minimum information like pivot points or vertices:
+      - find attributes of the change type (inflection point or change in direction at the top of the parabola is a significant factor)
+      - find standardized format (compare change rate of the parabola to the linear function which already represents a change rate - which would identify a slowing of the change rate in the parabola that indicates a limit or inflection point)
+      - apply change patterns (a curve like the first half of a parabola doesnt normally just drop back to a position of zero after its change rate slows down)

   - for nn:

     - when you organize a network so that each node is only doing one task (executing a task function without any other analysis, like a dev creating a service rather than first or regularly analyzing if the service will actually help the business), its less flexible than a network of nodes that can do multiple tasks